Juvenile Assize Court

 Verdict

-The court leaves the deliberation room only when the final decision (verdict) is made.
+The court leaves the deliberation room only when the final decision (the verdict) is taken.
 This may take several hours.

 The decision of the Court shall be delivered in open court.
-It must indicate the reasons for which it has pronounced a conviction or an acquittal (i.e. the removal of the minor).
+The court must indicate the reasons for the conviction or acquittal (i.e. the removal of the minor).

 If the decision is published in the press, it must not disclose the identity of the minor and that of the victim, if it is a minor.

-If the minor is acquitted, he or she is released, unless he or she is imprisoned for other offenses.
+If the minor is acquitted, he is released unless he is imprisoned for other offenses.

 If the minor is convicted, the President shall inform him or her of the possibility of appealing the decision.
 He tells her he has 10 calendar days to appeal the decision.